 Over the past few decades, meat supply has grown in most of the world's regions (Figure 4), with Europe being the main exception.
-The growth in per capita consumption is strongly linked to increasing levels of income in many countries of the world (Figure 5).
-Higher incomes translate into demand for more valued, higher protein nutrition (Delgado et al. 1999).
-The effect of increased income on diets is greatest among lower- and middle-income populations (WRI 2005).
-One of the fastest growing meat consuming regions is Asia, particularly China.
-Total meat consumption has increased 30-fold since 1961 in Asia, and by 165 per cent since 1990 in China.
+The growth in per capita consumption is strongly linked to increasing levels of income in many countries of the world (Figure 5). translate Higher incomes demand for more valued, higher protein nutrition (Delgado et al. 1999).
+The effect of increased income on diets is greatest among lowerand middle-income populations (WRI 2005).
+One of the fastest growing meat consuming regions is Asia, particularly China. meat consumption Total increased 30-fold since 1961 in Asia, and by 165 per cent since 1990 in China.
 Per capita meat consumption has grown by a factor of 15 since 1961 in Asia and by 130 per cent since 1990 in China (FAO 2012a).